digitranslab/jumpstart/docs/versioned_docs/version-2.3.0/widgets/date-range-picker.md

 ### On select

 The On select event is triggered when the a start date and end date is selected on the picker.
-Just like any other event on ToolJet, you can set multiple handlers for on select event.
+Just like any other event on JumpStart, you can set multiple handlers for on select event.

 :::info
 Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.